Kyubexx/Kyubexx/README.md

 1. Clone the repository: `git clone https://github.com/qwaxkblaxk/qwaxkblaxk`
 2. Open the `index.html` file in your web browser.
 3. Use notepad to edit the `index.html` file to suit your personal information.
+4. Use an external image hoster to upload your own photos.

 ## Customization